borgausifo/borgausifo/README.md

 Outside of work, I keep learning and incorporate my new skills to my personal projects, especially in scalable web applications and DevOps areas; and I'm an avid fitness fanatic, cyclist, and history addict.

-I also consider myself a not just a “tech enthusiast“ but also a “petrol head” and can sometimes be spotted in a near dealer parking lot next to coupes :).
+I also consider myself a not just a “tech enthusiast“ but also a “petrol head” and can sometimes be spotted in a near dealer parking lot next to coupes :). <br />